The Problem

 If the ages of Moses and his father are anything to go by (120 and 137 respectively), then the Israelites enjoyed unusually long lives, which means the Israelites could have borne children for almost twice as long as the average woman does today.

 Furthermore, many of the Israelites could have borne twins or triplets (or even larger batches of children).
 In the 18th century, a Russian woman named Valentina Vassilyeva is said to have borne 69 children, included among whom were sixteen pairs of twins, seven sets of triplets, and four sets of quadruplets.
 And, curiously, in his comments on Exodus 1.7, Rashi quotes a Jewish tradition which says many women gave birth to sextuplets prior to the exodus.
-(The tradition is grounded in unusual exegesis, but it may nevertheless preserve a reliable historical memory of Israel’s past.)
+(The tradition is grounded in some unusual exegesis, but it may nevertheless preserve a reliable historical memory of Israel’s past.)

 Consideration §2: Prior to the exodus, the male-to-female ratio in Israel would have been abnormally low.